Getting Started

 Saving changes to Vessel Configuration.

-Re-process your files and recreate the Dynamic Surface to incorporate the changes.
+Re-process your files and recreate the Dynamic grid to incorporate the changes.

 Zero Vessel Offsets